DELULU: Discriminative Embedding Learning Using Latent Units for Speaker-Aware Self-Trained Speech Foundational Model: Conclusion

 \section{Conclusion}

-In this work, we introduce \textbf{DELULU}, a speaker-aware self-supervised foundational model that enhances speaker representation learning by guiding the clustering process with frame-level embeddings from ReDimNet, a SOTA speaker verification network.
-Trained using the dual objectives of masked prediction and denoising, DELULU learns representations that are both content-rich and identity-aware.

-Across benchmarks in speaker verification, profiling, and counting, DELULU consistently outperforms existing SSL models, establishing it as a strong universal encoder for speaker-centric speech processing.
-Since the core idea lies in providing a relevant external reference to guide pseudo-label generation, we expect this strategy to generalize to other foundational model architectures and to yield gains across a broader range of downstream tasks.
-Future work will explore replacing clustering with direct distillation-based objectives to further simplify and strengthen the pretraining pipeline.
+We introduce \textsc{DELULU}, a speaker-aware self-trained foundational model that enhances speaker representation learning by guiding pseudo-label generation with frame-level embeddings from ReDimNet.
+Across benchmarks in speaker verification, profiling, and counting, DELULU consistently outperforms existing SSL models, establishing it as a strong universal encoder for speaker-centric tasks.
+Since the core idea lies in incorporating task-relevant structure into pseudo-label generation without direct supervision, we expect this strategy to generalize to other foundational model architectures and downstream applications.
+Future work will explore replacing clustering with distillation-based objectives to further simplify the pretraining pipeline.